Updated: May 8, 2025

 New Zealand

-For a small country, New Zealand has a lot to offer, such as glaciers, rain forests, mountains, plains, deserts, and coastlines.
-New Zealand is often chosen as a movie shooting spot, such as for the Lord Of The Rings films, because of its breathtaking landscapes.
+New Zealand is often chosen as a movie shooting spot, such as for the Lord of the Rings films, because of its breathtaking landscapes.

 New Zealand has a lot in common with the US.
 For starters, they share English as their most spoken language.
 The locals are friendly, relaxed, and easy to get along with.
 The climate is temperate, with warm and dry summers and mild and wet winters.
 You can enjoy a pleasant, warm, and outdoor lifestyle throughout the year.